Skip to content

 On your Bologna food trip, you’ll eat plenty of hearty, filling dishes.
 But, you’ll want to make sure to save room for dessert.
 Bologna is home to the world’s best gelato, not to mention a few other sweet treats.

-Torta di riso is a popular dessert in Bologna, Italy.
-This simple rice cake is a sweet treat made with arborio rice, eggs, sugar, lemon peel, almonds, and milk.
-The ingredients are combined together to create a creamy and chewy texture – almost like you are eating a mixture between rice pudding, creme brulee, and a rice.
+Torta di riso is a classic Bolognese dessert made with arborio rice, eggs, sugar, lemon peel, almonds, and milk.
+The result is a creamy, chewy cake – somewhere between rice pudding and crème brûlée.

-While you can order torta di riso after your meal, I’d recommend ordering it as a sweet morning pastry to go along with your cappuccino from a local pasticceria.
+While you can order it after a meal, I actually prefer it as a morning pastry with a cappuccino from a local pasticceria like Gamberini.

 Zuppa Inglese dessert in Emilia Romagna

-According to legend, Zuppa Inglese is believed to have originated in the 16th century in the city of Ferrara.
-It was said to have been created by a chef trying to replicate a classic English trifle for the Dukes of Este.
+According to legend, Zuppa Inglese is believed to have originated in the 16th century in the city of Ferrara by a chef trying to recreate the English trifle for the Dukes of Este.

-The traditional recipe has three distinct layers.
-First, a thick layer of classic pastry cream.
-Second, chocolate cream.
-And third, sponge cake soaked in alchermes, a bright red Italian herb liqueur that gives the Zuppa Inglese its characteristic red color.
+The traditional recipe has three layers: a thick layer of classic pastry cream, then chocolate cream, and finally sponge cake soaked in alchermes, a bright red Italian herb liqueur that gives the Zuppa Inglese its characteristic red color.

 Bologna is home to over 100 gelato shops and Gelato University, and the average quality of gelato in the city far exceeds gelato anywhere else in the world.